Benson, Arizona: Education

-The World University is located in Benson.
+The World University was located in Benson.

 The Benson Unified School District is a K-12 public school serving the Benson area.
 Their mascot is the Benson Bobcat.

 Cochise College has a branch located on Route 90.

 Infrastructure

 Transportation

 Benson Airport is located 5 mi northwest of the city center.

 Interstate 10 serves the city with four exits; the highway leads northwest 45 mi to Tucson and northeast 35 mi to Willcox.
 Arizona State Route 80 leads southeast 24 mi to Tombstone, and Arizona State Route 90 leads south 32 mi to Sierra Vista.

-Amtrak provides passenger rail service at 105 E. 4th Street, where it serves as a stop for the Sunset Limited and Texas Eagle lines (as of 2021).
+Amtrak provides passenger rail service at 105 E. 4th Street, where it serves as a stop for the Sunset Limited and Texas Eagle lines (as of 2024).
 Freight railroads serving Benson are the Union Pacific Railroad and the San Pedro and Southwestern Railroad.
 Benson is also served by Greyhound between Phoenix and El Paso or Sierra Vista.

 Benson Area Transit (BAT) is a bus service that covers Benson, St. David, Pomerene and Mescal.